Nick Teo

-Acting career
+Career

+Teo started his career as model and was discovered in 8 Days Shirtless Guys Search as winner in 2012.

-In 2014, Teo made his acting debut in a half-hour long-running drama series produced by Mediacorp Channel 8, 118, which made got him nominated for Best Newcomer award in Star Awards 2015.
-He has a fanclub called Nickteology.
+In 2014, Teo made his first acting debut in a half-hour long-running drama series produced by Mediacorp Channel 8, 118, which made got him nominated for Best Newcomer award in Star Awards 2015.
+He has a fanclub called Nick Teo Fanclub 恺心时段.

 In 2015, he filmed Life - Fear Not and made a cameo appearance in The Journey: Our Homeland, Love In Air & You Can Be an Angel Too.

 In 2016, he filmed two half-an hour long-running drama series in 118 II & Peace & Prosperity.
 He also made cameo appearance in Eat Already?, I Want to Be a Star & The Dream Job.